 "What next?"
 I asked.
-"I began by glancing at the address, and I could tell, even at the distance of six feet, that it was an unofficial commu-nication.
-This I gathered from the use of the word "Doctor" upon the address, to which, as a Bachelor of Medicine, you have no legal chaim.
-I knew that Univer-site of titles are per was the inhered to say with certainly that your letter was unofficial.
-When on your return to the able you turned over your letter and alanoncial, which on your return to the table you turned over your letter and al-lowed me to perceive that the enclosure was a printed one, the idea of a bazara first occurred to me.
-I had already weighed the possibility of its being a po-licial communication, but this seemed improbable in the present stagnant con-ditions of notifies. ditions of politics.
+"I began by glancing at the address, and I could tell, even at the distance of six feet, that it was an unofficial communication.
+This I gathered from the use of the word "Doctor" upon the address, to which, as a Bachelor of Medicine, you have no legal claim.
+I knew that University officials are pectain in their correct was a superior of the control of the unionical, when on your return to the table you turned over your letter and allowed me to perceive that the enclosure was a printed one, the idea of a bazara first occurred to me.
+I had already weighed the possibility of its being a political communication, but this seemed improbable in the present stagnant conditions of notifices. ditions of politics.

-ditions of polltics.
+ditions of politics.
 "When you returned to the table your face still retained its expression and it was evident that your examination of the photograph had not changed the current of your thoughts.
-In that case it must it-self bear upon the subject in question.
-I turned my attention to the photograph, turned my attention to the photograph, therefore, and saw at once that it con-sisted of yourself as a member of the Edimburgh University Eleven, with the pavilion and the cricket-field in the back-ground.
-My small experience of cricket and cavulary easigns they are the most obb-laden things upon earth. -When upon your return to the table 1 saw you when our needil and draw lines upon upon your return to the table 1 saw you take out your pencil and draw lines upon the envelope.
-I was convinced that you were endeavouring to realize some pro-jected improvement which was to be brought about by a bazaar.
+In that case it must itself bear upon the subject in question.
+I turned my attention to the photograph, turned my attention to the photograph, therefore, and saw at once that it consisted of yourself as a member of the Edinburgh University Eleven, with the pavilion and the cricket-field in the background.
+My small experience of cricket and the properties of the consistency of the upon your return to the table I saw you the table I saw you the envelope, I was convinced that you the envelope, I was convinced that you were endeavouring to realize some projected improvement which was to be brought about by a bazaar.
 Your face still showed some indecision, so that I was able to break in upon you with my advice that you should assist in so good an object."

 I could not help smiling at the extreme simplicity of his explanation.